 Preheat oven to 375 degrees F. Line baking sheets with parchment paper or silicone liner.

-In a large mixing bowl, beat the butter, sugars, vanilla and eggs.
+In a large mixing bowl, beat the butter and sugars until creamy.
+Mix in the eggs, one at a time, then the vanilla.
 In a separate medium bowl, whisk together the flour, cocoa powder, baking soda and salt.
 Slowly add the dry ingredients to the wet ingredients.
 Blend until combined, then stir in the chocolate chips, coconut and pecans.

 Adapted from Sunny Anderson via The Food Network